Temple Fairs

 Temple fairs always surprise me.
 Not only because of the crowds they draw but also because of the events that go on at them.
 When I first heard of temple fairs, I pictured a somber environment.
 Wow, was I ever wrong.
 Temple fairs are festive events offering a vast array of entertainment and shopping options.

-Buddhist temples are the centres of society for Thailand’s 95% Buddhist290101k1.jpg population.
+Buddhist temples are the centres of society for Thailand’s 95% Buddhist population.
 Events that I would picture happening elsewhere simply take place at the temple.
 Temple fairs are an amazing combination school fair, county fair, religious fair, flea market, amusement park, movie theatre, bingo parlour, cultural event, farmer’s market, and rock concert all rolled into one.
 The goal of the fair is to raise money for the temple, conduct religious activities, and provide a good time for all

 Temple fairs generally last from three days to two weeks.
 They are held both in conjunction with Buddhist holidays and when an individual temple decides to have its own fair.
 The temple raises funds through donations and also by renting out space to the hoards of vendors that come to sell their various wares or entertainment.

 Most of the formal religious ceremonies take place in the morning when the people bring food to the monks.
 At night monks recite the tales of the Lord Buddha’s life and may perform chanting ceremonies.
-There is a large waiting line to290101k2.jpg get into the temple and pay respects.
+There is a large waiting line to get into the temple and pay respects.
 The temple really is the hub of the fair.
 Offerings of joss sticks and flowers are made to the Lord Buddha and the monks usually hand out small Buddhist amulets to the people.
 Monks can also be seen walking around and enjoying the fair and sometimes you can even spot them in the small ferris wheel.

 The vending stalls sell everything under the sun.
 Roosters, plastic toys, clothing, dishes, beds, furniture, food, shoes, alcohol, knives, alarm clocks, soft drinks, vegetables, jewelry, posters, fruit, and school supplies all can be had for very low prices.